Catholic Charities Orange County California assistance programs.

 Food and basic necessities are distributed by the Doris Cantlay Center.
 Resources are available for low income families, the working poor, and individuals and families in need.
 Examples of programs include food distribution, which is offered at the Center 3 days a week.
 Special holiday meals, groceries and free food boxes are offered during the holidays of Easter, Thanksgiving, and Christmas.
 Other aid may include clothing or information on places to turn to for financial assistance.
 Address is 3631 West Warner Avenue, Santa Ana, California 92704.
 Phone 714-668-1130

-Catholic Charities can provide information on and help people apply for CalFresh, or the food stamp program.
+Catholic Charities can provide information on and help people apply for CalFresh, or the food stamp program as well as cash assistance programs in Orange County.
 If you need assistance with providing food for you or your family, call to find out how social workers and this resource can help you and your family meet their basic nutritional needs.

 Community Outreach Services include referral services, information, food distribution and basic need supplies.
 Catholic Charities will trains volunteers from local churches, non-profits, and other members of the community.
 They will provide a range of outreach services in the community, general advice, and direct people to financial and government assistance as needed.
 Call 714-347-9628

 Senior housing is offered at Casa Santa Maria.
 The center is a 100 unit independent living, senior housing complex that provides low-income older adults with affordable housing.
+There are low income as well as subsidized homes for the elderly.
 Residents and potential clients will need to meet federal eligibility guidelines that are established by the Department of Housing and Urban Development (HUD).
 7551 Orangethorpe Avenue, Buena Park, California 90621, dial 714-523-1734.